Chaste/chaste-docker/README.md

 On macOS and Windows (but *not* Linux), reading and writing files in bind mounts from the host have a greater overhead than for files in Docker volumes.
 This may slow down simulations where there is a lot of File I/O in those folders (e.g. `testoutput`), so bind mounts should be used sparingly in such scenarios.
 A faster alternative would be to leave the files in a volume and use [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/) to copy them out at the end of the simulation (or copy modified files back in).

-For example use the following commands to copy the whole `src` folder, where the container has been labelled `chaste` i.e. `docker run --name chaste ...`:
+For example, use the following commands to copy the whole `src` folder, where the container has been labelled `chaste` e.g. with a command beginning: `docker run --name chaste ...`:
 ```
 docker cp chaste:/home/chaste/src .
 < Make changes to the source files here >